-Ajaan Fuang said that when he first went to stay with Ajaan Mun, he was very afraid of Ajaan Mun because Ajaan Mun was very hard to predict.
-One of the monks might get sick and ask Ajaan Mun for some medicine, and Ajaan Mun would give him a stern lecture about taking refuge in medicine.
-"Why aren't you taking refuge in your practice?" he would say.
-Another monk would get sick and he wouldn't ask for medicine, and Ajaan Mun would criticize him, "Hey, we've got the medicine.
-Why aren't you using it?"
-As Ajaan Fuang said, it sounded like you were going to get criticized no matter what you did.
+Aiaan Fuang said that when he first went to stav with Aiaan Mun. he was verv afraid of Aiaan Mun because Aiaan Mun was verv hard to predict.
+Suppose one of the monks was sick and asked Aiaan Mun for some medicine.
+Aiaan Mun would give him a stern lecture about taking refuge in medicine.
+"Why aren't vou taking refuge in vour practice?" he would sav.
+Another monk would get sick and he wouldn't ask for medicine. and Aiaan Mun would criticize him.
+"Hev. we've got the medicine.
+Why aren't vou using it?"
+As Aiaan Fuang said, it sounded like you were going to get criticized no matter what you did.

-But after staying with Ajaan Mun for a while, he began to realize that there was a pattern.
-If the medicine was there, you would use it.
-If it wasn't there, you made do with what you did have.
-In other words, you'd make do with your practice.
+But. he said he staved with Aiaan Mun for a while. and he began to realize that there was a pattern.
+If the medicine was there, vou would use it.
+If it wasn't there, vou made do with what you've got.
+In other words, you'd make do with vour practice.

 That's the kind of thing you learn by watching your teacher, and living with the teacher over time.
-As the Buddha said, there are a lot of things you're going to learn only by spending a lot of time with a teacher and being very observant, and in particular, getting a sense of "just right" in the practice.
+As the Buddha said, there're a lot of things you're going to learn only by spending a lot of time with a teacher and being very observant, and in particular, getting a sense of just right in the practice.

 The Buddha talks about the middle path, or the middle way, from the very beginning of his teachings.
 What's interesting, though, is that even though he presents this as one of the most important principles of his teachings, he doesn't explain it very much.
-In his first sermon, he says that the middle way is the way that avoids the extremes of sensual indulgence and self-torture.
+He says that the middle way is the way that avoids the extremes of sensual indulgence and self-torture.
 But there are very few passages in the Canon where he talks about what makes the middle way middle.
-There are other passages where he talks about how the teaching on dependent co-arising avoids certain extremes, but these are very subtle extremes: the extremes of existence or non-existence-in other words, the labels that we place in the mind, saying that things exist or don't exist.
-Or the labels that would say that the person acting is one thing, the person receiving the results is somebody else, or is the same person: That's another set of extremes avoided by dependent co-arising.
+There's another passage where he talks about how the teaching on dependent co-arising avoids certain extremes, but these are very subtle extremes: the extremes of existence or non-existence-in other words, the labels that we place in the mind, saving that things exist or don't exist.
+The labels that would say that the person acting is one thing, the person receiving the results is somebody else, or is the same person.
+That's another set of extremes avoided by dependent co-arising.
 Those are pretty subtle.

-Even more subtle is the passage where the deva comes to ask the Buddha, "So, how did you cross over the stream?"
-And the Buddha said, "I crossed without moving forward, and without staying in place," and of course, that totally befuddles the deva.
-It's a very subtle avoidance of the extremes of either doing something new or sticking with what you're doing, moving to a new place or staying where you are.
+Even more subtle is the passage where the deva comes to ask the Buddha, "So. how did vou cross over the stream?"
+And the Buddha said.
+"I crossed without moving forward, and without staving in place." and of course that totally befuddles the deva.
+It's a very subtle avoidance of the extremes of either doing something new or sticking with what vou've got.
 It's an important principle, but, again, it's one that's not explained.
 It's one you have to learn through the practice.

-Because all too often we're like-well, like the Buddha himself.
+Because all too often we're like-well. like the Buddha himself.
 He started out with a life of extreme sensual indulgence.
 When he realized that that wasn't going to lead to true happiness, what did he do?
 He went to the opposite extreme, self-torture.
 You see this a lot among former addicts who come to the Dhamma.
 They indulged in alcohol, they indulged in drugs, and now they're going to indulge in starving themselves, trying to deny all kinds of sensual pleasure.
 Well, neither extreme, as the Buddha pointed out, is going to work.